 Innovation in government is what changes history.
 As we’ve figured out better, more efficient, and fairer ways to govern ourselves, our world has changed for the better around us.
 However, government-level innovation is by necessity a complicated thing.
-Here’s how to make sense of it and develop more effective strategies, and lead innovation in government agencies.
+Here’s how to make sense of it, develop more effective strategies, and lead innovation in government agencies.

 Develop Clear Goals And Steps